databricks/koalas/README.md

 ## Current status

-This project is a technology preview that is meant to show the current available that is available.
+This project is a technology preview that is meant to show the current APIs that are available.
 In this preview, you should expect the following differences:

  - some functions may be missing (see the [What is available](#what-is-available) section)